imaginedelements/heather-turano-coaching/src/pages/blog-post/2019-12-18-breast-pumping-guide-for-flying-and-traveling-without-your-baby.md

 1. **See a lactation consultant to understand your pump schedule and routine.** My suggestion is joining the community at [Balancedbreastfeeding.com](https://balancedbreastfeeding.com/) with Katie Madden.
 2. **Get a portable pump.** My recommendation is the [closed system Freemie Cups](https://freemie.com/collections/freemie-cups-for-your-pump/products/freemie-closed-system-collection-cup-set) and a [Bellababy pocket portable breast pump](https://www.amazon.com/Bellababy-Electric-Hanging-Adpaters-Changers/dp/B07TD4P8DS/ref=sr_1_1_sspa?crid=3MSLBYBYJDV9M&keywords=bellababy+pump&qid=1577721990&sprefix=bellababy%2Caps%2C131&sr=8-1-spons&psc=1&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUExMlZINUQ5MDVLNFIwJmVuY3J5cHRlZElkPUEwMTE2OTQzRDdLVjJNRzFIOE5CJmVuY3J5cHRlZEFkSWQ9QTAxNTI4NDZQUU4wVzVGQjc3NjImd2lkZ2V0TmFtZT1zcF9hdGYmYWN0aW9uPWNsaWNrUmVkaXJlY3QmZG9Ob3RMb2dDbGljaz10cnVl).
 Costs around $145 total.
 3. **Fuck lactation rooms, pump wherever you want.** Do not spend your valuable vacation time alone in a room pumping.
 Walking around, on the airplane, at the pool, out at restaurants, on the golf course, WHEREVER! #normalizepumping
-4. **Get TSA Pre-Check, Freeze your milk, and carry it on.** The TSA manager informed me that frozen breastmilk is a much faster process for them then unfrozen milk. so my recommendation is to freeze everything and pack it in a separate cooler that stays closed for the entire trip! let them know eactly what you have in your coolers and tell them to use clean gloves and work quickly while checking your coolers.
-If you are kind to them they are super happy to obige!
+4. **Get TSA Pre-Check, Freeze your milk, and carry it on.** The TSA manager informed me that frozen breastmilk is a much faster process for them then unfrozen milk. so my recommendation is to freeze everything and pack it in a separate cooler that stays closed for the entire trip! let them know exactly what you have in your coolers and tell them to use clean gloves and work quickly while checking your coolers.
+If you are kind to them they are super happy to oblige!
-5. **Last but not least and probably the most imporatant; have a blast on your vacation away from baby!** Enjoy, relax and have fun!
-Make your pumping experiance a game; and ask yourself, "where else can I pump?"!
+5. **Last but not least and probably the most important**Enjoy, relax and have fun!
+Make your pumping experience a game; and ask yourself, "where else can I pump?"!